by Jayaram V

 conquest and rule of India, the Hindus were the greatest sufferers.

 It is difficult to estimate the number of Hindus who lost their

-lives during these campaigns, the number of Hindus who lost their
+lives during these campaigns, the number of Hindus who died because

-by the Muslim rulers or the number of Hindus who were forcibly converted
+by the Muslim rulers, and the number of Hindus who were forcibly

 According to Prof. K.S.
 Lal, the author of the Growth of Muslim